-Bad habits is a way for our sub-conscious mind to avoid the real inner conflict that exists inside us.
+Bad habits are a way for our sub-conscious mind to avoid the real inner conflict that exists inside us.
 The inner conflict is either a bitter truth (“I am ashamed of my past”) or a distorted assumption (“I screw up everything” or “I am better than everybody”).
-This inner conflicts is never a mystery but we make it a mystery because acknowledging the truth is uncomfortable.
-It is easier to think we have no choice or control over our life than it is to take responsibility for fixing it.
+This inner conflict is never a mystery but we make it a mystery because acknowledging the truth is uncomfortable.
+It is easier to think we have no choice or control over our lives than it is to take responsibility for fixing it.

 The System To Break Bad Habits

-Now that we have addressed the core beliefs and issues that makes us to do our bad habits, let us look at the step by step system to break bad habits.
-With this system you will be able to break any habit easily and effortlessly without using willpower.
+Now that we have addressed the core beliefs and issues that make us do our bad habits, let us look at the step by step system to break bad habits.
+With this system, you will be able to break any habit easily and effortlessly without using willpower.